avaneev/prvhash/README.md

 ### PRNG Mode ###

-Just by changing the PH_HASH_COUNT to 9 the same `proof_math_is_engineered.c` program produces a pseudo-random number sequence, confirmed with `PractRand` 1KB block, 8-bit folding.
+Just by changing the PH_HASH_COUNT to 9 (up to 13, inclusive) the same `proof_math_is_engineered.c` program produces a pseudo-random number sequence, confirmed with `PractRand` 1KB to 4KB block, 8-bit folding.
 Note that the same code producing both random and non-random number sequences is "highly unlikely" to exist in practical PRNGs.

 <img src="proof_math_is_engineered_prng9.png" width="600">